-Finger puppets encourage creative play and communication and give you a great opportunity to share the Passover story with your kids in a way that won’t bore them to tears.
-Even better: They’re a snap to make.
-(Once Passover is over, you can recast the puppets as fairy tale characters or anything else your child enjoys.)
+Finger puppets encourage creative play, communication and they provide you with a great opportunity to share the Passover story with your kids in a way that won’t bore them to tears.
+Even better: they’re a snap to make.
+Once Passover is over, you can recast the puppets as fairy tale characters or anything else your child might enjoy.

-Need a refesher of the Passover story?
+Need a refresher as to what happens in the Passover story?
 See below for a summary to share with your child while making the puppets.